 Fire loss/use rate is defined as all property and supplies lost, damaged or consumed on an incident.
 It is reported as a percentage that is calculated in dollars of items issued compared to items returned.
-The reasonable anticipated fire loss/use rate for all items issued to an incident averages 25 to 30 percent.
+The reasonable anticipated fire loss/use rate for all items issued to an incident averages 15 to 20 percent of trackable and durable items.
+Consumables items are not included in this total.